jasonribble/nbd/README.md

 ## Setup

-1. Run `docker-compose up -d` to run Postgres in the background.

-2. Declare the database URL, either by exporting it:
+1. Declare the database URL, either by exporting it:

    ```
-   export DATABASE_URL="postgres://postgres:test@localhost/contacts"
+   export DATABASE_URL="sqlite:contacts.db"
    ```

    or by making a `.env` file: